West Sonoma County Teacher of the Year Award

 -

-Each winner of the awards receive $1000 for their personal use.
-In addition, all of the teachers had two separate recognitions: First, they were surprised by Foundation members who came to school to surprise the winners with the announcement of their award.
-Then, all the winners came to a Rotary Club meeting where they were introduced and praised by both members of the awards committee and their principal.
+Each winner of the award receives $1000 for their personal use.
+In addition, all of the teachers will be recognitions on several occasions: First, they were surprised by Foundation Members who went to schools to surprise the winners with the announcement of their award.
+Then, all the winners came to a Rotary Club meeting where they were introduced and praised for their dedication to the teaching profession.
+The teachers will ride in convertible cars following the Rotary Float.
+In addition, this year all the 2026 Teachers of the Year will be recognized at the Sebastopol Community Awards at Ives Park in Sebastopol.

 A special thank you to all who took the time to submit a nomination, including those of you who are involved in and support the education of our youth.